 In any accident involving serious bodily injury or death, traffic investigators will be reviewing the facts related to the accident and reconstructing the events to determine what factors contributed to the incident.
 Defense attorneys understand the process and also take the opportunity to conduct their own investigations.
 That’s extremely important when DUI manslaughter or vehicular homicide charges are likely to result.

 If you’ve been involved in an automobile accident resulting in serious injuries or fatalities, it’s important to contact an experienced West Palm Beach DUI manslaughter & vehicular homicide lawyer for advice and help immediately.
 With the potential consequences involved, having an attorney at your side throughout the process is a virtual necessity.
 Waiting until charges have actually been filed can delay your defense, so get in touch with an attorney for help today.
-Call Scott Berry Law, P.A. at 561-370-7420 to set up a consultation now.
+Call Scott Berry Law, P.A. at 561-281-7155 or contact us online to set up a consultation now.